How many fishing spots have you already fished and which of them is your favorite?

 Today, we’re joined by David Van Wie, who’s widely known for writing a monthly column for the Maine Sportsman Magazine, publishing feature articles in Northern Woodlands Magazine and the Maine Sunday Telegram, and the co-author of The Confluence – a collection of essays, art and tall tales about fly fishing and friendship.

-Click below and listen the Famous Fly Fishing Rivers Podcast with David Van Wie:
+Click below and listen to the Famous Fly Fishing Rivers Podcast with David Van Wie: